Effective: April 16, 2020

 - Term.The initial term of the Cloud Service starts on the date the Cloud Service is made available for Your use and continues until the end of the term stated in the Order.

 - Renewal.
-In order to provide You with uninterrupted service, the Cloud Service will automatically renew for the renewal period selected on the Order (“Renewal Term”) unless (i) You notify the Approved Source in writing at least thirty (30) days before the end of the then-current term of Your intention not to renew or (ii) You or Your Approved Source elect on the Order at the time of initial purchase not to auto-renew the Cloud Service.
+In order to provide You with uninterrupted service, the Cloud Service will automatically renew for the renewal period selected on the Order (“Renewal Term”) unless: (i) You notify the Approved Source in writing at least thirty (30) days before the end of the then-current term of Your intention not to renew; or (ii) You or Your Approved Source elect on the Order at the time of initial purchase not to auto-renew the Cloud Service; or (iii) the end-of-sale date for the Cloud Service has passed.
 Your Approved Source will notify You reasonably in advance of any Renewal Term if there are any fee changes.
-The new fees will apply for the upcoming Renewal Term unless You promptly notify in writing, before the applicable renewal date, that You do not accept the fee changes.
+The new fees will apply for the upcoming Renewal Term unless You notify the Approved Source in writing before the applicable renewal date that You do not accept the fee changes.
 In such event, the Cloud Service will terminate at the end of the then-current term.